antvis/G/packages/site/docs/api/basic/display-object.en.md

 # Animation

-Referring to the Web Animation API, you can use animate to complete the keyframe animation, the following is a ScaleIn animation effect.
+Referring to the Web Animations API, you can use animate to complete the keyframe animation, the following is a ScaleIn animation effect.

 ```js
 circle.animate(